arnavmeduri/cs372-final-project/README.md

 - **Context Integration**: Dynamic chunk retrieval based on query relevance

 ### Sentiment Analysis Model

+I fine-tuned a DistilBERT model on Google Colab specifically for financial text sentiment analysis.
+The model was trained on the Financial PhraseBank dataset (4,840 labeled financial sentences) to classify text as positive, neutral, or negative.
+The system analyzes each chunk of retrieved SEC filing text and provides an overall sentiment distribution (e.g., "Mixed: 34% Positive, 43% Neutral, 23% Negative") that helps investors understand the tone and outlook expressed in the company's official filings.
+This sentiment analysis is displayed as part of the generated reports.

 **DistilBERT Fine-Tuning Results** (Financial PhraseBank Dataset)